lihao5257/sofastack-doc/sofa-rpc/en_US/Protocol.md

-SOFARPC supports different communication protocols and currently supports Bolt, RESTful and Dubbo.
+SOFARPC supports different transformation protocols and currently supports Bolt, RESTful and Dubbo.
 For details, please refer to the corresponding document of each protocol:

 * [Bolt Protocol](./Bolt)
     * [Basic usage](./Bolt-Usage)